pacificclimate/weather-anomaly-tool/public/help/selectors.md

-The selectors on the right-hand side determine what is displayed on the map.
+The selectors on the left-hand side determine what is displayed on the map.
 They are intended to read as an English sentence of the form "Display `<observation variable>` `<value type>` for `<period>`."
 A couple of examples of this sentence:

 - Display T<sub>min</sub> Anomaly for Jun 2020.
 - Display Precipitation Baseline for Feb.